craigtrupp/Educational-Data-Python-Items/README.md

 # Python 🐍, Data Analysis 🔬 ....

-## Online Resources for Continuing Python/Data Analysis Familiarity

-* Codefinity is a useful platform for quick reminders and in-browser coding exercises to accompany lessons

-* Sharpsight is a more academy and resource defined platform that has video/pdf type outlays and then has separate coding exercises/walkthrough for shared topics

-<br><br>

 ## **50 Days of Python - Challenges, Python Exercise Notebooks & Scripts**
 ### `50 Days of Python`